2000 Vanderbilt Commodores football team

 The 2000 Vanderbilt Commodores football team represented Vanderbilt University as a member of the Eastern Division of the Southeastern Conference (SEC) during the 2000 NCAA Division I-A football season.
-Led by fourth-year head coach Woody Widenhofer, Commodores compiled an overall record of 3–8 with a mark of 1–7 in conference play, the placing fifth the SEC's Eastern Division.
+Led by fourth-year head coach Woody Widenhofer, the Commodores compiled an overall record of 3–8 with a mark of 1–7 in conference play, placing fifth in the SEC's Eastern Division.
 The team played home games at Vanderbilt Stadium in Nashville, Tennessee.